davidmarkclements/tentacle/README.md

 If you're using a test framework, you'll have to ensure that it supports a way to pass the harmony flag onto the node executable.
-For instance with mocha it would be
+For instance with co-mocha it would be

 ```
 mocha --harmonly mytest.js
 ```

 #### Node v0.10.x
 We are able to run tests on Node v0.10.x (and possibly lower),